simonpenel/light_phylogeny/README.md

 - Read a newick or phyloxml file: create a svg representation of the gene tree only.

-You may use light_phylogeny functions and methods to build, manipulate, modify or draw phylogenetic trees.
+You can use light_phylogeny functions and methods to build, manipulate, modify or draw phylogenetic trees.

-You may use the "thirdkind" software  https://github.com/simonpenel/thirdkind/wiki  based on 'light_phylogeny' to represent  trees with 1, 2 or 3 reconciliation levels
+You can use the "thirdkind" software  https://github.com/simonpenel/thirdkind/wiki  based on 'light_phylogeny' to represent  trees with 1, 2 or 3 reconciliation levels

 Keywords:  phylogeny, reconciled trees, phylogenetic trees